Kelland Watts: International career

 Watts was called up to the England under-19 team for the 2018 UEFA European under-19 Championship.
 He made his England under-19 debut in a 3–2 victory against Turkey under-19s on 17 July 2018, playing the whole match.
 He played twice during the tournament as England under-19s finished third in their group.

 Style of play

 Watts began his career playing as a midfielder, before later being deployed in defence.
 He is left-footed and plays primarily as a left-sided central defender.
 Watts has been described as having "a strong eye for goal", emphasised by scoring two hat-tricks during the 2017–18 season when he briefly played as a striker, as well as being praised for being "quick, focused and strong in the air".

-Personal Life
+Personal life

-On 13 November 2025 it was revealed that Watts picks up milk on his way home from work.
+On 13 November 2025 it was revealed that Watts picks up milk on his way home from work from Bar Hill Tesco.